cagallo/trivia-night-ui/README.md

 ## Project Challanges <a name="projectChallanges"></a>

-- Some Challenging aspects of this project were:
+- Some challenging aspects of this project were:

     - Connecting Express server to PostgresSQL database using Knex
     - Deploying app using Heroku Postgres
-    - Maintaining game state without hooks or Contect API
+    - Managing state without hooks or Contect API

-This project was the most challanging project I've experienced to date--I'm still new to PostgreSQL and Knex so there were often hiccups when implementing those technologies.
-The [source API](https://trivia.willfry.co.uk/) was also very slow and it took a lot of time to even write the files to my local machine (when it didn't timeout mid-download!).
-I was also extremely challenged with a more complicated React architecture and wish that I would have had more time to implement hooks and GSM with the Context API.
+This project was the most challanging project I've experienced to date--I'm still new to PostgreSQL and Knex so there were often hiccups when I was implementing those technologies.
+The [source API](https://trivia.willfry.co.uk/) was also very slow and it took a lot of time to even write the files to my local machine (and that's when it didn't timeout mid-download!).
+I also struggled with the complexities of a more complicated React architecture and wish that I would have had more time to implement hooks and GSM with the Context API.

 ## Project Wins <a name="projectWins"></a>